Important forms for current students are listed here. Forms/information for the TAMIN Travel Award are provided below.

 (1) The applicant should clearly type (<10 point type will not be accepted) on the application form (TAMIN Travel Award Application) the nature and specific objectives of the proposed activities, with emphasis on how the requested funds will be used.
 Attach a copy of the conference program, invitation, or acceptance of abstract if presenting a paper and/or poster.
-Abstract acceptance is not mandatory at time of application if it has not been received by the time of your application, but it must be submitted before traveling.
+A copy of the abstract is not mandatory at time of application, but it must be submitted in PDF to Coordinator@tamin.tamu.edu before traveling.

 (2) The budget should be brief, but must list the specific items (including breakdown of proposed expenses for travel, lodging, and expenses, etc.) for which support is requested, giving evidence that the requested amount is realistic and the result of thoughtful planning.
 Give a clear justification if international travel is required.
 The applicant should not simply list a convenient figure or an overestimate; such budgets do not enhance the chances for favorable consideration and can cause an application to be disqualified.